ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 1. In the ICP console, select `admin` in the upper right and then select *Configure client*.
 2. Copy and paste the contents the dialog box into a terminal window and press **Enter**.
 This will configure the CLI to talk to the ICP instance via the Kubernetes CLI tool, *kubectl*.
     ![Db2 setup 06](/static/imgs/db2-on-icp/db2Setup06.png)
+3. The above set of commands sets the kubernetes CLI to work on the default namespace.
+However, we want to work on our **purplecompute namespace** as a best practices when working on a shared environment such as ICP.
+In order to get the Kubernetes CLI to work with the purplecompute namespace, run `kubectl config set-context bluedemocluster.icp-context --user=admin --namespace=purplecompute`
-3. To view the list of all deployed Helm charts on the current ICP installation, run `helm list`.
+4. To view the list of all deployed Helm charts on the current ICP installation, run `helm list`.
-4. To view a consolidated set of Kubernetes resources that a given Helm chart deployment is utilizing, run `helm status {release_name}`.
+5. To view a consolidated set of Kubernetes resources that a given Helm chart deployment is utilizing, run `helm status {release_name}`.
-5. To monitor the underlying Kubernetes Deployment artifact, run `kubectl get deployment -w`.
+6. To monitor the underlying Kubernetes Deployment artifact, run `kubectl get deployment -w`.
 The `-w` parameter is important, as the CLI will actively monitor the status of Kuubernetes (and specifically the Deployments) and report back any changes to the CLI.
-6. Once the *Available* field turns to **1**, the Db2 instance is available and ready to be used.
+7. Once the *Available* field turns to **1**, the Db2 instance is available and ready to be used.

 #### Bootstrap initial data into database